 Ford EcoSport review

-Ford EcoSport small SUV takes on Nissan Juke and Peugeot 2008, with EcoBoost engines and great drive
+Ford EcoSport small SUV takes on Nissan Juke and Peugeot 2008, with EcoBoost engines

 The Ford Ecosport comes as part of a run of small SUVs - the Nissan Juke led the way for this new type of car, with a blend of funky style, low running costs and supermini space.
 The Renault Captur and Peugeot 2008 have joined the battle and now, at last, Ford has entered the fray with the new Ford EcoSport.